bit101/bufkill/readme.md

 `buf_kill_default_action`

-By default, when you try to delete a modifified buffer, `buf-kill` will prompt you to Save/Discard/Cancel.
-You can change that behavior to always save or always discard by setting `buf_kill_default_action`.
+By default, when you try to delete a modified buffer, `buf-kill` will prompt you to Save/Discard/Cancel.
+You can change that behavior to always save, always discard, or always prompt by setting `buf_kill_default_action`.
 For example:

 vimscript: